 The advantages of secure attachment continue to be felt throughout a person’s life.
 Secure emotional attachment strengthens people’s ability to create a strong social network and to build a stable and positive bond and relationship with a partner as an adult.

-We have helped lots of parents throughout the Austin, Texas area.
+We have helped lots of parents throughout the Texas area.
 We can help you peacefully resolve conflicts, inspire happiness, understand your child’s growing brain and developing mind, and strengthen resilience for everyone in the family.